Lebanon, Connecticut: From Poquechaneed to Lebanon

-Lebanon was originally settled by the Mohegan people, an Algonquian-speaking tribe that inhabited the upper Thames River Valley in eastern Connecticut.
+Lebanon was originally inhabited by the Mohegan people, an Algonquian-speaking tribe in the upper Thames River Valley in eastern Connecticut.
 The area was known as Poquechaneed and was used primarily for hunting.

-The town of Lebanon has its origins with the settlers of Norwich, who wanted to expand beyond the "nine miles square" they had bought from the Mohegan sachem Uncas.
+Lebanon was settled by colonists from Norwich who wanted to expand beyond the nine square miles that they had bought from Mohegan sachem Uncas.
 In 1663, the first grant in the area was given to Major John Mason, deputy governor of the Connecticut Colony; the next year, Mason accepted 500 acre northwest of Norwich.
-This area, known as "Pomakuck" or "Pomocook" by the Mohegans, is now the Goshen Hill area of Lebanon.
+This area was known as "Pomakuck" or "Pomocook" by the Mohegans and is now the Goshen Hill area of Lebanon.

 In 1666, Connecticut granted an additional 120 acre to the Rev. James Fitch, minister of Norwich, adjacent to Maj.
 Mason's land which was now known as Cedar Swamp.
 The Mohegans conferred their blessing on the grants by giving an additional 7 mi strip to Maj.
 Mason's son in 1675, who split the land with the Rev. Fitch, his father-in-law.
 This area is now known as "Fitch and Mason's Mile", or just "The Mile".